 It’s almost scary to think back to the days without high-speed internet access and a wireless network to support devices in every room of the house.

-So now I sit here with four variations on the modern home computer—the iPhone 6+, the iPad 4, the MacBook Pro, and the iMac 27″ desktop—all working in synch with the Cloud (and all within two feet of each other communicating over a wireless network).
+So now I sit here with three variations on the modern home computer—the iPhone 11+, the iPad Pro, and the iMac 27″ desktop—all working in synch with the Cloud (and all within two feet of each other communicating over a wireless network).
 I know Apple is now an evil corporate giant and any allegiance to their products is more for the excellence than for any devotion to the corporation, but I am constantly amazed at what the digital world can do today and what it promises for tomorrow.